shivanimishra2208/Exploring-Calgary/README.md

 Used MOngoDB in backend for Database and all the operations on this page get stored in the database.
 NodeJS and EXPRESS JS has served the backend.
 Initiated NPM to publish, discover, install, and develop node programs.
-Installed Nodemon for restarting the node application when file changes in the directory are detected. created Resting API's for this:
+Installed Nodemon for restarting the node application when file changes in the directory are detected.

+Created Resting API's for this:-

 For populating the Comments stored in the database from the users GET /all itmes: